Occupational therapy, physical therapy, and speech therapy/speech-language pathology are often collectively referred to as “rehabilitation therapy.”

 The largest gap seems to be between PT and SLP.

-Keep in mind that median wage is the pay at which half the workers in an occupation earn more than that pay, and half earn less.
+Keep in mind that “median wage” denotes the wage at which half the workers in an occupation earn more, and half earn less.

 Another thing to keep in mind is saturation.
-Certain cities will have several PT, OT, or SLP schools within the area (or at least nearby), so there is more competition for jobs, lowering overall wages.
+Certain cities have several PT, OT, or SLP schools within the area (or at least nearby), so there is more competition for jobs—ultimately lowering overall wages.

-Also, more “desirable” cities will often pay lower rates because more people are vying for the jobs there.
+Also, more “desirable” cities will often pay lower rates, because more people are vying for jobs there.

 Aside from location, the setting in which you practice—as well as your employer—will play a big role in how much you earn.

-Our advice is to consider the field that appeals the most to you, rather than looking at the salary alone, to ultimately make your decision.
+If you are deciding which rehab therapy profession to pursue, our advice is to consider the field that appeals the most to you—rather than looking at salary alone.

 Common practice niches and settings

-One of the best things about being a therapist is the ability to explore all sorts of settings and patient populations, and to delve deeper and expand your expertise in the areas that interest you most!
+One of the best things about being a therapist is the ability to explore all sorts of settings and patient populations, allowing you to dive deeper and expand your expertise in the areas that interest you most!

-PTs, OTs, and SLPs can all choose to focus on infants, children or adults, and each can choose whether to practice primarily in an inpatient or outpatient setting.
+PTs, OTs, and SLPs can focus on treating infants, children, or adults—in either an inpatient or outpatient setting.
 OTs, PTs, and SLPs can also opt to work in the school system.

-Physical therapists commonly choose niches such as geriatrics, pediatrics, hand therapy, sports, and pelvic health.
-A newer one is animal therapy, particularly with dogs.
+Physical therapists commonly choose to specialize in geriatrics, pediatrics, hand therapy, sports, or pelvic health therapy.
+A newer specialty is animal therapy, particularly with dogs.
 More and more PTs are entering the realm of pain science these days, too, which is great considering the opioid crisis in the US!

 Occupational therapists often opt for specialized training in driving rehab, low vision, hand therapy, and mental health.

-Speech-language pathologists frequently choose to focus on fluency, swallowing disorders, and voice/resonance disorders.
+Speech-language pathologists frequently choose to focus on fluency, swallowing disorders, communication, and/or voice/resonance disorders within specific populations.

 OT vs. PT vs. SLP job outlook